rouwe/web_app_gread/README.md

 ### JavaScript

 I've written a lot of functions and I also get a taste of some ajax and xmlhttprequest.
 I have a pretty clear grasp of how JSON and fetchAPI and backend script function but I don't think It's necessary to use JSON for this project.
-Since most of the MVC(View) part are also generated through the backend, I just decided to use the backend itself for some features such as (Search, filter, and pagination).
+Since most of the MVC(View) part are also generated through the backend, I just decided to use the backend itself for some features such as (Search, filter, and pagination, editing Live preview).
 The scripts I've written using JavaScript mostly handles the UI and UX.
 I also used this language for some redirection.
 The mobile navigation has a lot of things going on since when a user clicks on the menu icon, the javascript will first calculate the height of the element and add an appropriate styling depending on devices viewport.
 Now I'm not that uncomfortable when creating some basic features and manipulating the DOM.

 ### PHP